What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 There are 4 ways to treat this condition. which include:

-• Topical: In this, the doctor may prescribe your antiperspirant, 20% aluminum chloride, anticholinergic, and some topical creams.
+• Topical: In this, the doctor may prescribe your antiperspirant and some creams.

-• Intradermal: In this, the patient intradermal injection of botulinum toxin A, stops sweating, and the response may last for a period of 6 months.
+• Intradermal: Doctor may suggest you intradermal injection to stops sweating, and the response may last for a 6 months.

 • Radiation: In this, 50 grays can be given to the symptomatic patient.